YouTube Live is a vastly underutilized tool that should be in every marketer’s arsenal.

-Live video has been around for a few years, but many marketers still stick to the “tried-and-true” methods of digital marketing like blog posts and social publishing.
+Live video has been around for a few years, but many marketers still stick to the “tried-and-true” digital marketing methods like blog posts and social publishing.

-80% of daily Internet users would rather watch your video than read your blog post.
+80% of people would rather watch a video than read a blog post.

 You’ll also notice that 70% would prefer to watch your Live video on YouTube.